SoulaimakH/openwrt-monitoring-lab/README.md

 - **Kali Linux** is used to generate attacks and test vulnerabilities

 The goal is to simulate real-world attacks and verify detection using IDS and SIEM tools.

+The lab environment is hosted on VirtualBox, including three VMs: OpenWRT (router and traffic mirroring), Ubuntu 22.04 (Suricata IDS + Wazuh SIEM), and Kali Linux (attack simulation) with network interfaces configured for public LAN and private monitoring networks.

 ##  Architecture